 Product Testing - This method functions by demonstrating STEC is already below detectable levels in the product received and produced.
 Establishments have the option of testing either incoming product or finished product.
 Due to the lack of knowledge concerning the controls applied during slaughter and lack of a microbial reduction applied in-house, when sampling is selected as the only measure to address STEC, it should occur on a lot-by-lot basis, and establishments should be aware that sampling and testing is not a control; sampling and testing are verification activities.
-This option can be very cost prohibitive, and FSIS does not recommend it alone, as it relies on the detection or non-detection of STEC on a lot-bylot basis rather than a systematic control for STEC.
+This option can be very cost prohibitive, and FSIS does not recommend it along as it relies on the detection or non detection.